bnomei/kirby3-boost/README.md

 ## Usecase

-If you have a lot of page objects (1000+) with or without relations to each other via unique ids then consider using this plugin.
+If you have to process within a single request a lot of page objects (1000+) or if you have a lot of relations between page objects to resolve then consider using this plugin.
 With less page objects you will propably not gain enough to justify the overhead.

 ## How does this plugin work?